qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Metadata Properties
 -------------------

-The :guilabel:`Metadata` tab allows detailed metadata to be defined, including (among the others): author, creation date, language, abstracts, categories, keywords, contact details, links, history.
+The |editMetadata| :guilabel:`Metadata` tab allows detailed metadata to be defined, including (among the others): author, creation date, language, abstracts, categories, keywords, contact details, links, history.
 There is also a validation functionality that checks if specific fields were filled, anyway